Start Your Project With at Least a One-Pager

 In the third column, put in how you are going to keep them informed, such as by email and the frequency, or by using a pull status, or whatever delivery method is appropriate.

-Call the third section, the Objectives and list how you are going to measure when you are done and a date.
+In the third section, we need to set expectations for Outcomes, and so call it Objectives and list how you are going to measure them when you are done and a date.
 This is very important because it helps you be realistic about the Purpose that you defined above.

 Make sure that you can measure what you have defined, and you could give the measure to someone else to get the same result, such as a sixth grader.